JAV1972/JaV/README.md

-# JaV a bit about myself
+# JaV a bit about myself, again